Have you ever heard about unschooling? I didn’t until I watched a few TED talks about it.

 Imagine if I knew how to learn like this when I was a child.
 Imagine all the things I would have learnt and remembered.
 I’m not talking about things like learning to talk and read.
 I’m talking about passions.
 When did you first have a passion where you were given the full opportunity to explore it until you were done.
-Do you remember a time when you were so engulfed in what you were doing, and wanted to know everything about it.
+Do you remember a time when you were so engulfed in what you were doing and wanted to know everything about it?
 That is learning.
 School don’t encourage learning.
 They encourage the ability to be taught.
 They have a curriculum to follow and nothing is allowed to get in the way of that.
-Being taught and learning are two different things.
+Being taught and learning is two different things.

 Another example is that feeling when you finally move out of the family home.
 You feel free to eat what you want, be who you want, do things when you want.
 It usually takes some time for you and your mind to settle into the freedom.
 Imagine if that started right from childhood.
 If you had your parents guidance on being free and letting you make your own decisions consciously.
 When you leave the family home you already know yourself, you’re already prepared.
 Life is that same because you’ve been living your life the whole time.
 Just this time you’re creating your own journey.
 No shock transitions.
 It’s all one big smooth transition.